How Recent Advances in Seismic Depth Imaging Can Enhance Prospect Identification and Appraisal

 About the Course

-2018 SEG Honorary Lecture Latin America.
-All SEG members can have free access this video course!
+2018 SEG Honorary Lecturer Latin America.
 Seismic depth imaging has matured and become a powerful tool in petroleum exploration to accurately map complex structural frameworks.
 It has been used extensively in the frontier basin reconnaissance and exploration stages of the Exploration and Production (E&P) cycle.

 Over the last few years, more accurate seismic imaging methods have emerged leading to increased resolution of velocity models and seismic images.
 High resolution velocity models and seismic images provide the key opportunity to enhance the accuracy and value of interpretation thereby extending their potential application in the appraisal and field development and production optimization stages of the E&P cycle.

 Velocity model resolution improvements are achieved by extracting the information content of the seismic amplitudes and phases, in addition to the traveltimes, using advanced methods such as full waveform inversion (FWI).
 FWI velocity models have a resolution beyond those obtained with traveltime tomography.
 However, accurate velocity models estimated with traveltime tomography are still required as initial velocity models for FWI.

 High resolution velocity models (HRVM) can be leveraged to produce high resolution seismic images (HRSI) with advanced prestack depth migration (PreSDM) methods such as least squares prestack depth migration (LS PreSDM).
 Even higher seismic imaging resolution can be achieved by expanding the LS PreSDM to include attenuation compensation during imaging, that is, Q LS PreSDM.
 The Q LS PreSDM may use migration methods such as Kirchhoff, WEM (Wavefield Extrapolation Migration) or RTM (Reverse Time Migration).